Nikon N-Log LUT Pack

 - N-Log Undone LUT LC (33-Monitoring): Same as above, but made compatible for loading into a camera or monitor.

-Tip: Adjust exposure before applying the LUT if the clip is over or underexposed.
-The LUTs are built on correct exposure principles from Nikon’s whitepaper, which means 18% gray should be exposed to around 35% in-camera, or a 10-bit code value of 372.
-For the ZR using RED’s Log3G10, it’s 33% or a 341 code value.
-This also matches the in-camera view assist and exposure tools so you can rely on them as well.
+Expose neutrally.
+These LUTs are built on correct exposure principles from Nikon’s whitepapers, which state that 18% gray should be exposed to 35% (10-bit code value of 372) for N-Log.
+For theZRusing RED’s Log3G10, it’s 33% (341 code value).
+This also matches the in-camera view assist and exposure tools, so you can rely on them as well.